kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 | **jwks_ttl**                   |  **NO**   | &rarr; | *Not Supported*                                                                 |  **-**   |
 | **allowed_algorithms**         |  **NO**   | &rarr; | *Not Supported*                                                                 |  **-**   |

-## Examplary APIRule custom resources
+## Examplary APIRule Custom Resources

 >**CAUTION:** Istio JWT is **not** a production-ready feature, and API might change.